Home/Blog/Web Development/A deep dive into Kubernetes Deployment strategies

 Let’s take a deeper look at each of these three strategies!

-The rolling update strategy is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime.
+The rolling update strategy is a gradual process that allows you to update your system with only a minor effect on performance and no downtime.

-There is a minor performance reduction during this update process because the system is consistently one active Pod short of the desired number of Pods.
-This is often much preferred to a full system deactivation.
+There is a minor performance reduction during this update process because the system consistently has one active Pod short of the desired number.
+This is often preferred to a full system deactivation, but this strategy isn’t suited for all situations.

 kind: Deployment